therealsphinx/support.balsamiq.com/content/sales/atlassianplugindiscounts.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Discounts when using both Mockups for Desktop and an Atlassian plugin version"
+title: "Discounts When Using Both Mockups for Desktop and an Atlassian Plugin Version"
 menu:
   menusales:
     parent: sales